emqx/cloud-docs/en_US/rule_engine/rule_engine_influxDB_2.0.md

-# Save device data to InfluxDB using the Rule Engine
+# Save device data to InfluxDB 2.0 using the Data Integrations

 [InfluxDB](https://www.influxdata.com/) is an open source database for storing and analyzing time-series data, with built-in HTTP API, support for SQL-like statements, and unstructured features that are very friendly for users.
 Its powerful data throughput and stable performance make it very suitable for the IoT field.

-Through the EMQX Cloud rule engine, we can customize the template file, and then convert the MQTT message in JSON format to Measurement and write it to InfluxDB.
+Through the EMQX Cloud Data Integrations, we can customize the template file, and then convert the MQTT message in JSON format to Measurement and write it to InfluxDB.

-In this guide, we will complete the creation of an InfluxDB rule engine to achieve the following functions:
+In this guide, we will complete the creation of an InfluxDB data integration to achieve the following functions:

 * Record the temperature and humidity of Prague.
-When there is a temperature and humidity message sent to the emqx/test topic, the rule engine will be triggered to record this data in InfluxDB.
+When there is a temperature and humidity message sent to the emqx/test topic, the Data Integrations will be triggered to record this data in InfluxDB.

 In order to achieve this function, we will complete the following 4 tasks: